 The trading market for our common stock may be influenced, in part, by the research and reports that industry or securities analysts publish about us or our business.
-We do not currently have and may never obtain research coverage by securities and industry analysts.
-If no or few securities or industry analysts commence coverage of us, or one or more of the analysts who cover us issues an adverse opinion about our company, our stock price would likely decline.
+If no or few securities or industry analysts cover our business, or one or more of the analysts who cover us issues an adverse opinion about our company, our stock price may decline.
 If one or more of these analysts ceases research coverage of us or fails to regularly publish reports on us, we could lose visibility in the financial markets, which in turn could cause our stock price or trading volume to decline.
+Additionally, if analyst estimates for the commercial value of our product candidates differ materially from the ultimate commercial value of such candidates, the price of our common stock may decline and our ability to raise capital may be impaired.